Angiosarcoma of the head and face skin C44.-

 This section has been translated automatically.

 Caution!
-Recurrences are increasingly less radiation-sensitive!
+Recurrences are increasingly less sensitive to radiation!

 Internal therapy